electric-sql/electric/docs/integrations/deployment/_render.md

 Specifically, you would need:

-- HTTPS to ports 5050 (for the status API) and 5133 (for the Satellite replication protocol, actually web socket over http)
+- HTTPS to port 5133 (for the Satellite replication protocol, going over WebSockets)
 - TCP to port 5133 (for the logical replication publisher -- i.e.: the inbound replication stream into Postgres from Electric)

 :::caution